Everyone has an opinion on what the best James Bond films are. And also which ones are the worst!

 After the craziness of Moonraker, For Your Eyes Only feels unusually serious for a Roger Moore Bond.
 The plot's pretty good, with a neat twist.
 Moore, though, sparkles as Bond when there's plenty of jokes about and this film rather lacks them.
 The attack on the clifftop monastery base is good fun at the end.
 While Sheena Easton's theme song is a corker.

 Sean Connery was tempted back for one last outing as 007 (not counting Never Say Never Again!).
 Should he have bothered?
 Well, he's still great as 007 even though it's not as magical as his earlier performances.
 Charles Gray as Blofeld is sadly about as scary as Dr. Evil in the Austin Powers film series.
+In fact, this is arguably the worst villain of the lot.
 Great theme song though performed by Shirley Bassey.

 Blimey, Roger Moore is looking a bit old by this point, can he actually climb all those stairs on the Eiffel Tower?!
 Still, Moore remains great fun in his final outing.
 And the whole thing is hugely helped by Christopher Walken and Grace Jones being fab as baddies Max Zorin and May Day.
-While it sags a bit in the middle, the ending over the Golden Grate bridge is spectacular and Duran Duran’s theme tune is pretty good too.
+While it sags a bit in the middle, the ending over the Golden Grate bridge is spectacular and Duran Duran’s theme tune is a corker.

 16. Tomorrow Never Dies (1997)